Cocoom/Cocoom.github.io/docs/advanced/privacy.md

 ## ⚠️ Notification of incident

 No matter how hard you try, no method of transmission over the Internet and no method of electronic storage is completely secure.
 Therefore, we cannot guarantee absolute security.
 If we become aware of a security breach, we will notify the users concerned so that they can take appropriate action.
 Our incident notification procedures take into account our legal obligations, whether at national or European level.
 We are committed to keeping our customers fully informed of all matters relating to the security of their accounts and to providing them with all necessary information to help them meet their own regulatory reporting obligations.

 No personal information of the Cocoom user is published without the user's knowledge, exchanged, transferred, assigned or sold in any medium whatsoever to third parties.
-Only if Cocoom and its rights were to be acquired would the said information be transmitted to the potential acquirer, who would in turn be bound by the same obligation to keep and modify the data vis-à-vis the Cocoom user.
+Only if Cocoom and its rights were to be acquired would the said information be transmitted to the potential acquirer, who would in turn be bound by the same obligation to keep and modify the Cocoom user data.

 ## ✅ Security

 To ensure the security and confidentiality of Personal Data, Cocoom uses networks protected by standard devices such as firewalls, pseudonymization, encryption and passwords.